Advocating for the Outdoor Industry

 New Leadership for Utah State's Outdoor Product Design and Development

 Utah State University’s unique, multi-disciplinary Outdoor Products Design and Development bachelor’s degree program has experienced remarkable success in its first year.
-A newly appointed interim director, Sean E. Michael, will now oversee the growing pr...
+A newly appointed interim director, will now oversee the growing program that has al...

 AGRICULTURAL EDUCATION PROFESSOR RECEIVES TEACHING AWARD